Ohio Centers for Independent Living

 ILRU, founded in 1977, has a long history of providing research, education and consultation in the areas of independent living, home and community-based services, and the Americans with Disabilities Act.

-Kathleen Kleinmann served as the founding director of Tri-County Partnership for Independent Living in 1990 and now is the Chief Executive Officer of TRPIL in Washington, PA.
+Kathleen Kleinmann served as the founding director of Transitional Paths to Independent Living in 1990 and now is the Chief Executive Officer of TRPIL in Washington, PA.

 Editorial by Kathleen Kleinmann